alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 # Printify Price Updater

-This script updates pricing for all variants of a Printify product.
+This script updates pricing for the enabled variants of a Printify product.

 ## Usage